grafana/slo-workshop-breakouts/lab2/Breakout_2_SLO_Creation_using_Sloth.md

 Sloth is a ratio-based SLO tool, and we need to define two SLIs: (1) our error count and (2) our total count.
 The ratio of these two SLIs is our error or failure rate.

-   a.
 We must edit the formula `sum(rate(http_request_duration_seconds_count{job="myservice",code=~"(5..|429)"}[{{.window}}]))` to match how our application is capturing error percentages today.

-   b.
-Let's start with the `/login` http_target first.
-In the WebShell copy and paste this formula into the **error_query** field:
+We have been tasked to start with the `/login` http_target .

+1. In the WebShell copy and paste this formula into the **error_query** field:

-      ```
+      ```bash
       sum by (http_target)(increase(traces_spanmetrics_calls_total{service_name="mythical-server",http_target=~"/login", status_code="STATUS_CODE_ERROR"}[{{.window}}]))
       ```

    - If you are curious, we leave the `sum by http_target` in the formula because we have multiple pods supporting the application, and so those metrics need to be aggregated.
    - We also use a `[{{.window}}]` notation for the time range because it is a variable in Sloth.
 Sloth fills this value in for each of the recording rules it creates for each of our time windows: 5m, 30m, 1h, 2h, 6h, 1d, 3d, 30d.

-   c.
-Copy and paste this formula into the **total_query** field.
+1. Copy and paste this formula into the **total_query** field.
 Notice the only difference between this formula and the error_query formula is the status_code NOT(!) empty:

-      ```
+      ```bash
       sum by (http_target)(increase(traces_spanmetrics_calls_total{service_name="mythical-server",http_target=~"/login", status_code!=""}[{{.window}}]))
       ```

-1. Now that our SLIs are defined, we need two minor edits to our alerting section:
+Now that our SLIs are defined, we need two minor edits to our alerting section:

-    a.
-Change the alerting **name** to ```MythicalBeastsHighErrorRate-login```
+1. Change the alerting **name** to ```MythicalBeastsHighErrorRate-login```

-    b.
-For alerting labels, keep the existing `category: "availability"` key value pair.
+1. For alerting labels, keep the existing `category: "availability"` key value pair.
 Add a new label-value pair called `type: "slo"` (horizontally in line with your existing label).
 This will allow us to find our SLO definitions in production more easily in the Grafana Alerting UI.

-    c.
-Change the alert annotations **summary** from `"High error rate on 'myservice' requests responses"` to `"High error rate on Mythical Beast login request responses"`
+1. Change the alert annotations **summary** from `"High error rate on 'myservice' requests responses"` to `"High error rate on Mythical Beast login request responses"`

-    d.
-Delete the last 8 lines (a 4-line `page_alert` block and a 4-line `ticket_alert` block).
+1. Delete the last 8 lines (a 4-line `page_alert` block and a 4-line `ticket_alert` block).
 This allows you to set custom tags for "page" versus "ticket" types of alerts as mentioned in the presentation.
 You will see that page versus ticket alert types are automatically defined and appropriately tagged with the label, `sloth_severity`, without adding extra labels to our definition.

-1. Finally, save the code you’ve just added by typing **Ctrl-O** and then quit Pico with **Ctrl-X**.
+1. Finally, save the code you’ve just added by typing **Ctrl-O** and the pressing **enter**.

+1. Then quit Pico with **Ctrl-X**.
 If you don’t save, you’ll be first asked if you want to save the file if you just hit **Ctrl-X**.

-7. We are now ready to run Sloth.
+1. We are now ready to run Sloth.
 From command line, run the following command:
     ```bash
     ./sloth/sloth generate -i ./sloth/examples/mythical.yml > ./mythical-beasts-SLO-rules.yml
     ```
+If it fails to feel free to cross check it with the completed example [here](./supplementary_materials/complete_slo.yml).

 Assuming you have no errors, your output file (`mythical-beasts-SLO-rules.yml`) will look similar to the structure (but not content) found in Sloth's online documentation [here](https://sloth.dev/examples/default/getting-started/) (click on the "Generated" tab).
 ![sloth-documentation](./images/sloth-documentation.png)